CloudCannon/rosey/docs/content/docs/namespacing.md

 }
 ```

-## Defining a single namespace root
+## Defining a namespace root

-Use the `data-rosey-root` attribute to define a **single** namespace for all translation keys.
-The closest parent tagged with a `data-rosey-root` attribute will be used as the namespace.
+Use the `data-rosey-root` attribute to start a new namespace for all child elements.

 In this example we set a root namespace separately for our head and body elements, and unset the namespace within an inner div: